 All businesses with employees (even a single part-time employee) are required to carry workers’ compensation insurance coverage to cover medical costs if employees are injured on the job.
 Worker’s Compensation Insurance is administered through the California Department of Industrial Relations.

 California businesses must display Federal and State of California labor law posters where they can be easily viewed by employees.
-These posters inform employees of their rights and employer responsibilities under labor laws.
+These posters inform employees of their rights and employer responsibilities under labor laws, such as federal minimum wage, anti-discrimination laws, and workers’ compensation rights.

 California labor law posters can be individually printed from the California Department of Industrial Relation’s website.